jacktantram/payment-api/README.md

     * `WIRE_JSON` - In order to share the protobuf schemas and avoid duplication I added the WIRE_JSON check.
 This was to avoid writing extra mapping functions.
 However by doing this it stops the rpc/internal formats to be able to benefit from WIRE changes.
+* Database
+    * If more time would have written table driven tests to tidy up tests.

 https://app.diagrams.net/#G16LSiTc8i5i_N0f7TDqM6yrpQrAbg5AdF